 Keep in mind this is one sector of the profession – Executive Protection in the Corporate Community.
-We have been working in this market for more than 48 years – historically, they will spend the money to mitigate the risk, and they have the money to spend, and the most critical issue they know how to mitigate risk.
+We have been working in this market for more than 48 years – historically, they will spend the money to mitigate the risk, have the money to spend, and the most critical issue they know how to mitigate risk.

 Also interesting is that Facebook plans to unveil a new proposal that will allow non-employee directors to receive personal security details from time to time at the May 26, 2021 shareholder meeting.
-In January and February 2021, the company cited the “high level of scrutiny faced by Facebook and their executive officers and directors, as well as the dynamic and charged atmosphere following the 2020 U.S. elections and the attack on the U.S. Capitol Building on January 6, 2021” for the need for higher Security for top execs at Facebook.
+In January and February 2021, the company cited the “high level of scrutiny faced by Facebook and their executive officers and directors, as well as the dynamic and charged atmosphere following the 2020 U.S. elections and the attack on the U.S. Capitol Building on January 6, 2021” for the need for higher security for top execs at Facebook.

-The Proxy segment separates the cost of Security while traveling and residential Security.
+The Proxy segment separates the cost of security while traveling and residential security.

 The International Security Driver Association is an influential group of protective services practitioners from all sectors of the Security Driver and Secure Transportation profession and all over the Globe.

 We are the only organization dedicated to supporting the advancement of Professional Security Drivers, Secure Transportation Profession, and Security Professionals responsible for the safety and security of their principals.
 We support our members with data-driven research and professional development tools that mitigate the risk of travel by vehicle.